juryxy/JuSpace/README.md

 # JuSpace
 This is the repository for the JuSpace toolbox allowing for cross-modal correlations between imaging data and positron emission tomography derived information

 We now also provide a standalone version of JuSpace for Windows and Linux.
-As it is too big for github please reach out to me (juergen.dukart [at] gmail.com) to receive a link for download.
+It is now (01.06.2026) also included here directly.
+You still need to download separately matlab runtime (s. readme files) which is however free for download.

 ```
 |===================================================================|